valkyaha/HitTracker-Release/docs/LANGUAGE_SDK.md

 1. Create a new JSON file in the `languages` folder (e.g., `fr.json` for French)
 2. Update the `info` section with your language details
 3. Translate all strings in the `strings` section
-4. Restart VNoHitTracker to see your language in Settings > Language
+4. Restart NYA Core to see your language in Settings > Language

 ## String Keys Reference